Wire report

 In between beef tallow fries, raw milk, and vaccine denialism, Make America Healthy Again figureheads have set their sights on another slice of life: our clothing.
 "The MAHA movement doesn't stop with what we EAT - It's also about what we WEAR," Secretary of Agriculture Brooke Rollins said in a post on X in late […] In between beef tallow fries, raw milk, and vaccine denialism, Make America Healthy Again figureheads have set their sights on another slice of life: our clothing.
 "The MAHA movement doesn't stop with what we EAT - It's also about what we WEAR," Secretary of Agriculture Brooke Rollins said in a post on X in late May.
 "For decades, America offshored textile jobs and allowed foreign synthetic, plastic-based materials to take over the clothing market."
 Rollins went on Fox News to promote a new Department of Agriculture campaign dubbed "the Great American Cotton Plan," an i

-coverage / Source report
+coverage / Wire report

-Follow updates, inspect source trails, send records, share the canonical story, or support the reporting work without leaving the reading flow.
+Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

 In between beef tallow fries, raw milk, and vaccine denialism, Make America Healthy Again figureheads have set their sights on another slice of life: our clothing.
 "The MAHA movement doesn't stop with what we EAT - It's also about what we WEAR," Secretary of Agriculture Brooke Rollins said in a post on X in late […] In between beef tallow fries, raw milk, and vaccine denialism, Make America Healthy Again figureheads have set their sights on another slice of life: our clothing.
 "The MAHA movement doesn't stop with what we EAT - It's also about what we WEAR," Secretary of Agriculture Brooke Rollins said in a post on X in late May.
 "For decades, America offshored textile jobs and allowed foreign synthetic, plastic-based materials to take over the clothing market."
 Rollins went on Fox News to promote a new Department of Agriculture campaign dubbed "the Great American Cotton Plan," an i

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to The Verge’s source item, MAHA wants to make cotton the new beef tallow, In between beef tallow fries, raw milk, and vaccine denialism, Make America Healthy Again figureheads have set their sights on another slice of life: our clothing.
+According to The Verge’s linked item, MAHA wants to make cotton the new beef tallow, In between beef tallow fries, raw milk, and vaccine denialism, Make America Healthy Again figureheads have set their sights on another slice of life: our clothing.
 “The MAHA movement doesn’t stop with what we EAT - It’s also about what we WEAR,” Secretary of Agriculture Brooke Rollins said in a post on X in late […] In between beef tallow fries, raw milk, and vaccine denialism, Make America Healthy Again figureheads have set their sights on another slice of life: our clothing.
 “The MAHA movement doesn’t stop with what we EAT - It’s also about what we WEAR,” Secretary of Agriculture Brooke Rollins said in a post on X in late May.
 “For decades, America offshored textile jobs and allowed foreign synthetic, plastic-based materials to take over the clothing market.”
 Rollins went on Fox News to promote a new Department of Agriculture campaign dubbed “the Great American Cotton Plan,” an i

 Context